The Honors College is a community of scholars who seek a more engaging academic experience to challenge and develop themselves.

 Choose from 17 on-campus communities, where you’ll build friendships and a strong support system.
 Each L-LC houses 18 to 40 students, who take one to two classes together.

-Students who are involved in their L-LC have the opportunity to earn a $250 micro-grant by meeting the following requirements:
+Current students who are involved in their L-LC have the opportunity to earn up to a $250 micro-grant by meeting the following requirements:

 enroll in classes linked to your L-LC